michitaro/cache-map/README.md

 # Introduction
-CacheMap is a Es6's Map-like collection class with a limit of number of items.
+CacheMap is an Es6's Map-like collection class with a limit of number of items.
 The limit must be specified at initialization.
 ## Install
 ```sh